 - Public address system

-- Complaints and suggestion collection system: You can present your complaints or suggestions regarding the services offered on the beach, through the satisfaction survey, the complaints in the Register of Entrance of the City Hall of Ribadesella and in the complaint form you will find at the rescue station, in the beach bars of Santa Marina and in the beach library
+- Complaints and suggestion collection system: You can present your complaints or suggestions regarding the services offered on the beach, through the satisfaction survey, the complaints in the Register of Entrance of the City Hall of Ribadesella and in the complaint form you will find at the rescue station and in the beach bars of Santa Marina.

 - Identification system for lost children: you can pick up an identification bracelet at the rescue stand every day from 11.30 to 19.30 hours

 - Ecological ashtrays

 - Baby changing station